helalxp/Quran-by-Helal-privacy-policy/privacy-policy.md

 ## Data Security

-We implement appropriate security measures to protect your data against unauthorized access, alteration, disclosure, or destruction.
-However, no method of transmission over the internet is 100% secure.
+We implement appropriate security measures to protect your data against unauthorized access, alteration, disclosure, or destruction:

+- **HTTPS Encryption**: All network communications use HTTPS/SSL encryption to protect data in transit
+- **Secure APIs**: All external API requests are made through encrypted connections
+- **Input Validation**: User inputs are sanitized to prevent malicious content
+- **Content Filtering**: Automated moderation protects against inappropriate submissions
+- **Firebase Security**: User data stored in Firebase is protected by Google's enterprise-grade security
+- **Local Storage**: Sensitive data (like your reading history and bookmarks) is stored only on your device

+However, no method of transmission over the internet is 100% secure, and we cannot guarantee absolute security.

 ## Data Retention